See by:open filter

 Elaine has particular experience in financings for housing, student loans, educational facilities, power facilities, prepaid natural gas, and public facilities financed with general obligation and revenue bonds.

-Greg is a complex commercial litigator, with an emphasis on high stakes class actions, shareholder derivative suits, and business tort and other high value contract disputes.
-Most recently, Greg has played key roles representing financial institutions in RMBS-related litigation, energy and infrastructure contractors in contract disputes, acquirers in joint business venture disputes, and mobile application providers and other emerging technology companies in privacy-related class actions.
+Greg is a commercial litigator, with an emphasis on class actions, financial products litigation, business torts and other high value contract disputes.
+Greg has played key roles representing financial institutions in RMBS and CMBS litigation, energy and infrastructure contractors in major contract disputes, acquirers in M&A disputes, and mobile application providers and other emerging technology companies in privacy-related class actions, including under the TCPA.

 Recent representative matters include: